On Sunday night, members of New York’s Republican elite gathered at Cipriani Wall Street and raised a collective champagne flute to economic populism.

 His celebration of inclusion might be surprising to readers of The New York Times, which once equated Trump’s former campaign adviser with “racism, sexism, antisemitism, and nativism.”
 But Bannon—now free from his four-month prison stint for defying a January 6–related subpoena and seemingly undaunted by his looming trial in February for “Build the Wall” fundraising fraud—was happy to mingle with what he called the “multi-ethnic,” “multiracial” crowd behind Trump’s latest victory.

 Meanwhile, his populist message has remained firmly intact.
-“You’re going to have to raise taxes on the wealthy,” he announced to the attendees, who paid a starting ticket price of $999 to attend the gala.
+“You’re going to have to raise taxes on the wealthy,” he announced to the attendees, who paid as much as $4,700 per ticket to attend the gala.